MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

 ## (Optional) Deploy by publishing to a local folder

-You can use this option to deploy your app if you want to copy the app to IIS using Powershell, RoboCopy, or you want to manually copy the files.
+You can use this option to deploy your app if you want to copy the app to IIS using PowerShell, RoboCopy, or you want to manually copy the files.

 ### <a name="BKMK_deploy_asp_net"></a> Configure the ASP.NET Web site on the Windows Server computer